Chicken Gizzard Really?

 - – 2 tablespoon of tomato paste

-- - ½ cup – 1 cup of gizzard broth (I use the stock from the chicken gizzard.
-You can use regular chicken broth if you so prefer)
+- – ½ cup – 1 cup of gizzard broth (I use the stock from the chicken gizzard.
+You can use homemade chicken broth or store bought chicken broth.

-- - ½ teaspoon ground ginger (fresh or ground works just fine)
+- – ½ teaspoon ground ginger (fresh works just fine, grate it)

 - – 1 teaspoon thyme

 - – ¼ teaspoon nutmeg (optional)